Hall of Fame

 When I was a kid in Junior High School I had a paper route.
 I remember a time when I saw an old guy on N.

-took me into his single car garage where there were line-ups of old military gear down both sides.
-Turns out
+me into his single car garage where there were line-ups of old military gear down both sides.
+Turns out he was

-he was Harold “Hump” Eagon, W8???.
+Harold “Hump” Eagon, W8???.
 He said he was a MARS operator.
-At the time I didn’t know what that
+At the time I didn’t know what that meant.

-and soon thereafter I ran into Bob Scott, WB8JEY on the air.
-It didn’t take long for him to convince me to get
+soon thereafter I ran into Bob Scott, WB8JEY on the air.
+It didn’t take long for him to convince me to get my

 It also turns out that back in the late 50s or 60s there was a radio club in Delaware.
 I think it was called the

-DELARA News, the roster contains many of those names from the past (only a couple of us left), and we were
+News, the roster contains many of those names from the past (only a couple of us left), and we were able to

-was now enough activity in Delaware to revitalize the old Delaware Radio Club.
-We sent out a mailing to all
+now enough activity in Delaware to revitalize the old Delaware Radio Club.
+We sent out a mailing to all licensed

 At that time most of the clubs in Central Ohio were ‘repeater’ clubs except for CARA, but it was a long drive to